-Writing my very first crochet pattern.
-This is something I didn’t think I could do!
-I have wanted to be one of those crocheters that can create their own design for some time now and I finally did it!
+Writing my very first crochet pattern is something I didn’t think I could do!
+I have dreamed of being one of those crocheters that could design a crochet pattern for some time now, and I finally did it!

-However, I don’t really like Canva all that much.
-I feel like it kind of limits how I can set up my pages (ironically).
-I mean, it’s supposed to be a place where you can do so many customizations but I still felt limited.
+However, I wouldn’t say I like Canva all that much.
+It limits how I can set up my pages (ironically).
+It’s supposed to be a place where you can do many customizations, but I still felt limited.
 Go figure.
-I think I will stick to WordPerfect and PowerPoint for now.
+I will stick to WordPerfect and PowerPoint for now.

-A matching convertible mod scarf that I am using Lion Brand’s Mandala yarn for is next in line.
+I have another pattern in the works!
+It’s a matching convertible mod scarf!
+I am using Lion Brand’s Mandala yarn for this pattern.
 I love how it’s coming out!
-This is taking longer to create as it is a larger item and the stitch count changes every so many rows until it’s wide enough, then will start decreasing.
+This pattern is taking longer to create as it is a longer item, and the stitch counts change every so many rows until it’s wide enough.
+Then I’ll start decreasing.
 Ugh, math!

-I hope to meet many new friends here on my blog and create lots of unique designs and projects.
+I hope to meet many new friends here on my blog and create many unique designs and projects.
 Thanks for stopping by!
 Check out my Facebook page for more information about my shop and what I can do!